lhiuming/rei-cpp/README.md

 - Rendering
   - implement 3D triangle rasterization
-    - add simple camera (just position and direction; no depth etc.)
     - add renderer (taking a camera and a scene; fill a pixel buffer )
     - implement triangle rasterization
   - support mesh and material